AbberiorInstruments/ImspectorDocs/docs/data/analysis/arithmetic.rst

 The Arithmetics Plugin
 *************************

+Imspector offers image arithmetic functionality.
 The Analysis/Arithmetics plugin is used to create new data stacks from already existing data stacks and the relation between the old and the new data is specified by a function.
+To access this, please open the 'Arithmetic Operations' dialog (:menuselection:`Analysis --> Arithmetic Operations`, :ref:`fig_data_arithmetics`).

+.. _fig_data_arithmetics:
 .. figure:: /images/data/analysis/arithmetics_dialog.png
    :width: 10 cm
    :align: center